 Victoria River is the largest river in the NT and home to an impressive population of saltwater crocodiles (yep they are the scary ones).
 Once you know what you’re looking for, you can spot saltwater crocodiles in all parts of the river.
 Just because you can’t see them, doesn’t mean they can’t see you, so take care when near the water.
-Leaving from Timber Creek, cruises will take you along the river to spot the crocs and the amazing bird life that live on the river.
+Spend time along this beautiful waterway to spot the crocs and the amazing bird life that live on the river.
 Fishing is outstanding at the right times and the scenery is truly breathtaking.
 Wirib hosts a fishing competition at Easter – ask at reception for the 2020 details. (photo: Shaana McNaught)

 Meet freshie crocodiles